DugongBioinformatics/dugongbioinformatics.github.io/README.md

 - a repository of recipes hosted on GitHub
 - a build system that turns these recipes into conda packages
 - a repository of >2700 bioinformatics packages ready to use with conda install
-- Over 250 contributors that add, modify, update and maintain the recipes
+- over 250 contributors that add, modify, update and maintain the recipes

 For the installation of software through [***Conda***](https://conda.io) or [BioConda](https://bioconda.github.io/), simply execute the command below in a terminal in any version of [Dugong](https://hub.docker.com/r/dugong/dugong):